Engaging, connecting and inspiring young people.

 Our youth case workers empower young people who are new to the country (less than 5 years in Australia) by helping them to access services independently and find information that will enhance their own lives.
 We also provide referrals, advocacy and individual and group consultation as well as information sessions on youth-related topics.

 Homework Support & Study Centres

 Our two homework centres at Blacktown and Mt Druitt provide support to high school and tertiary students from a range of cultural backgrounds.
 Tutors from the local community provide academic support in a range of subject areas.

 Blacktown Emerging Leaders & Advocates Program (BELA)

-Blacktown Emerging Leaders & Advocates Program provides leadership coaching and mentoring support to young aspiring leaders.
+Blacktown Emerging Leaders & Advocates Program provides leadership, coaching and mentoring support to young aspiring leaders in Blacktown.
 Young people will gain advocacy, community engagement, leadership and public speaking skills.
 Eligible youth will be aged 14-24 years old, from a migrant or refugee background and interested in social issues affecting migrant and refugee young people at a local, state/territory and national level.
 All BELA participants commit to fortnightly meetings for at least 6 months.
 Graduates of the BELA program will form the SydWest Youth Advisory Committee and become SydWest Youth Ambassadors.